 Zach Oren’s series of portraits from an ongoing photo essay, show the beauty and diversity within the trans community.
 Visibility for the trans community is a major motivation for his project, and he says providing more exposure to a story that doesn't get a lot of "airplay" is vital.

 “The accountability that I had to bring week by week, made me to get over mental blocks.
 It meant everything not to question my talent or the integrity of what I’m photographing, Working around so many creatives that are going through the same battle and are coming out the other end triumphantly, is a beautiful reminder that this is the process.
 Stay the course and create!”

 - Zach Oren, Photographer

-During the very first Art of Freelance Course, Elli Lauren took on the task of revamping her current photography portfolio into two separate websites/businesses.
-Her Cohort is where she met AF Alum Charlie Hess, Design Director and Photo Director for publications.
-After the course, Charlie reached out to collaborate with Elli and hired her as a photographer for Thacher Magazine, seeing Elli's photography style as the perfect fit for highlighting their incredible Horse Program.
+During the very first Art of Freelance workshop, Elli Lauren took on the task of revamping her current photography portfolio into two separate websites/businesses.
+Her Cohort is where she met AF Alum Charlie Hess, a design and photo director.
+After the workshop, Charlie reached out to collaborate with Elli and hired her as a photographer for Thacher Magazine, seeing Elli's photography style as the perfect fit for highlighting their incredible Horse Program.

 - Elli Lauren

 Hugh Kretschmer has been a successful commercial photographer for more than 25 years, but in the Fall 2018 Art of Freelance workshop he ventured into the fine-art aspect of the medium.
 Kretschmer began work on "Mirage,” a visual commentary on the effects of climate change on our natural water systems.